raphaelaugustb/moneytimes/README.md

 <img src="documents/images/moneylogo.png" width="80"/>

-### MoneyTimes - Administrate your bills on a new way
+### Moneytimes - Administrate your bills and save your money